LibertyWritesCode/Exam-submission/ReadMe.md

-# 🧱 Step 1: Provisioning the Linux Server
+# 🧱 1: Provisioning the Linux Server

 To begin this project, I provisioned a cloud-based Linux server using **Amazon EC2 (Elastic Compute Cloud)**.
 This gave me a secure, scalable environment to host and serve my dynamic landing page.